Marie Antoinette’s prized jewels up for auction

-The jewels once belonging to the ill-fated queen include a diamond and pearl pendant estimated to be worth between $1 million and $2 million, a pearl and diamond necklace valued at $200,000 to $300,000 and a diamond double-ribbon-bow brooch valued between $50,000 and $80,000.
+The jewels once belonging to the ill-fated queen include a diamond and pearl pendant with a value estimated at between $1 and $2 million, a pearl and diamond necklace valued between $200,000 to $300,000, and a diamond double-ribbon-bow brooch valued between $50,000 to $80,000.

 There’s also a diamond ring containing a lock of the queen’s hair.
 It’s worth an estimated $20,000 to $50,000.

-The jewelry is part of a larger auction comprising items from the Bourbon Parma family, one of Europe’s most significant dynastic houses.
-The family is linked to French royals, including Marie Antoinette and her husband Louis XVI, as well as kings of Spain, emperors of Austria and dukes of Parma.
+The jewelry, never before seen in public, is part of a larger auction collection comprised of pieces from the Bourbon Parma family, one of Europe’s most significant dynastic families.
+The family is linked to French royalty, including Marie Antoinette and her husband, Louis XVI, as well as kings of Spain, emperors of Austria and dukes of Parma.

-Sotheby’s, the luxury dealer managing the auction, called the collection “one of the most important royal jewelry collections ever to come to auction” in a press release.
+Sotheby’s, the luxury dealer managing the auction, calls the collection “one of the most important royal jewellery [sic] collections ever to come to auction,” according to a press release.

 Both Louis XVI and Marie Antoinette were imprisoned and executed by guillotine in 1793.
 Their son died in captivity shortly afterwards at the age of 10.